 Herbal supplements: What to know before you buy

-Regulations ensure that herbal supplements meet manufacturing standards but don't guarantee that they're safe or effective.
+Regulations ensure that herbal supplements meet manufacturing standards but aren't a guarantee of effectiveness.
 Do your homework before you buy.By Mayo Clinic Staff

-So it's important to investigate potential benefits and side effects of herbal supplements before you buy.
-And be sure to talk with your doctor, especially if you take medications, have chronic health problems, or are pregnant or breast-feeding.
+It's important to learn about potential benefits and side effects of herbal supplements before you buy.
+Be sure to talk with your doctor, especially if you take any medicines, have a chronic health problem, or are pregnant or breastfeeding.

-Herbal supplements are regulated by the FDA, but not as drugs or as foods.
+Herbal supplements are regulated by the U.S. Food and Drug Administration (FDA), but not as strictly as prescription or over-the-counter (OTC) drugs.
 They fall under a category called dietary supplements.
-The rules for dietary supplements are as follows:

-- Companies can claim that products address a nutrient deficiency, support health or are linked to body functions — if they have supporting research and they include a disclaimer that the FDA hasn't evaluated the claim.
+- Have research to support claims that a product addresses a nutrient deficiency or supports health, and include a disclaimer that the FDA hasn't evaluated the claim.